shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

    ![alt text](graphs/tripletloss.png)
    - Purpose: Learn a discriminative embedding space for skin lesions
    - Formula: L = max(0, D(A,P) - D(A,N) + margin)
-     Where A = Anchor, P = Positive, N = Negative, D = Euclidean distance
+     Where A = Anchor, P = Positive, N = Negative, D = Euclidean distance (v7labs.com, 2024)
    - Function: Minimizes distance between same-class images (A,P) while maximizing distance between different-class images (A,N)
+   - Basically the euclidean distance between the anchor and positive image, anchord and negative image are calculated, the difference between distannces in addition to the margin is then the loss, this ensures that there is a seperable buffer between the two pairs
    - Margin (set to 1.0): Enforces a minimum separation between classes
    - Importance: Crucial for distinguishing subtle differences between benign and malignant lesions, as emphasized by consulted dermatologists